Tiago-Ferreira-Git/flask_website/README.md

 # flask-website
-A website using Flask with a database implemented.
+A website using Flask and Flask security with a database implemented.

 To do:
   Finish the autoemail when there's is a package.